-In 2011, the Association entered into a standby loan guarantee agreement with Farmer Mac, a separate entity of the Farm Credit System, to guarantee a pool of loans.
-Under the terms of the agreement, Farmer Mac is obligated to purchase loans that default and limit the Association's maximum loss potential to three percent of the initial loan balance of the pool or \$4,798.
+The Association maintains a standby loan guarantee agreement with Farmer Mac, a separate entity of the Farm Credit System, to guarantee a pool of loans.
+Under the terms of the agreement, Farmer Mac is obligated to purchase loans that default and limit the Association's maximum loss potential to \$4,000.
+During 2016, the Association added 163 additional loans totaling \$39,765 to this guarantee pool.
 This standby guarantee agreement reduced the Association's risk caused by concentrations in certain industries and certain affiliated parties.
-As of the year ended December 31, 2015, the balance of loans guaranteed in this pool was \$40,982.
-As of December 31, 2015, no losses have been recognized on the Farmer Mac pool.
+As of December 31, 2016, the balance of loans guaranteed in this pool was \$58,123.
+The balance of loans guaranteed in this pool for years ended in 2015 and 2014 was \$40,982 and \$62,056, respectively.
+No losses have been recognized on the Farmer Mac pool in 2016, 2015 or 2014.

 The Association also utilizes government guarantees to help reduce risk on individual loan relationships and to help manage concentration risk.
-As of the year ended December 31, 2015, the balance of loans secured by a government guarantee was \$70,905.
-The balance of loans secured by a government guarantee for the years ended in 2014 and 2013 was \$75,962 and \$75,822, respectively.
+As of the year ended December 31, 2016, the balance of loans secured by a government guarantee was \$64,498.
+The balance of loans secured by a government guarantee for the years ended in 2015 and 2014 was \$70,905 and \$75,962, respectively.